Whiskers-Apps/whiskers-launcher/README.md

 ## Install
 - Go to the [releases](https://github.com/Whiskers-Apps/whiskers-launcher/releases) and download the appropriate package for your platform.
 - Extract the file.
-- Run the install script (with admininstrator if on windows)
+- Run the install script (with admininstrator if on windows).

 ## Uninstall
-- Run the uninstall script located on the release dir you previously downloaded ((with admininstrator if on windows)).
+- Run the uninstall script located on the release dir you previously downloaded (with admininstrator if on windows).

 # Contributors
 The people that are helping the project with minor or big changes.